 While no one wants to go into a marriage discussing a divorce, a prenuptial agreement is a good idea for any couple who is bringing assets into the marriage.
-Divorces occur for many reasons and a prenuptial agreement can help you avoid a long, expensive court battle.
+Divorces occur for many reasons and a prenuptial agreement lawyer can help you avoid a long, expensive court battle.

 What is a Prenuptial Agreement?

 In Minnesota, a prenuptial, pre-nup, antenuptial agreement or pre-marital agreement is a legal document that spells out how to divide property and assets should a couple divorce.
 While a well-written pre-nup will usually hold up in court, there are different conditions that must be met depending on where you live.
 It’s advisable to hire an experienced prenup attorney to draw up your agreement to ensure that it will be honored by the courts should you divorce.

 Who Can Benefit from a Pre-Nup?